 It’s possible for the spores of other mushrooms to take hold in your mushroom bed, and many wild mushrooms are poisonous.
 Consult a mushroom guide and always make a 100% positive identification before eating any mushroom.

 If you let some of your mushrooms keep growing, they’ll deposit their spores in your garden, and you’ll be finding mushrooms in all kinds of places next year.
 It’s up to you whether or not you want this.
-At the end of the summer, cover your mushroom bed with 2-4 inches of fresh wood chips – the mushrooms should return in the spring.
+At the end of the summer, cover your mushroom bed with 2-4 inches (5 to 10 cm.) of fresh wood chips – the mushrooms should return in the spring.